St Patrick's College, Cavan: Subjects

 French, German, Computer Studies, Mathematics, Science, Business Studies, Home Economics, History, Geography, Art, Materials Technology, Music, Technical Graphics, as well as Civil, Social and Political Education, Religion and P.E.

 Sport

 The school has won the Ulster MacRory Cup on twelve occasions, firstly in 1935, in Gaelic football.
-In 1972, it went on to win the all-ireland schools Hogan Cup.
+In 1972, it went on to win the all-Ireland schools Hogan Cup.
 Hurling and soccer are also played as well as, more recently, chess and golf.

 Presidents/Principals

+Mr Christopher Rowley became Principal in 2013, replacing Dr Liam McNiffe following his retirement.
+Mr Rowley himself retired in August 2024, with Mr Seán Stack stepping into the role.

-Dr Liam McNiffe announced his retirement in 2012 and was replaced by Mr Christopher Rowley in August 2013.
-Previous Presidents/Principals of the College have included, Rev James Dolan, Rev Colm Hurley, Rev Dan Gallogly, Rev. John McTiernan and Rev Gerard Alwill (1997-2003).
-Mr Patsy Lee (2003-2008) was the first lay principal of the college.
+Previous Presidents/Principals of the college have included, Rev James Dolan, Rev Colm Hurley, Rev Dan Gallogly, Rev. John McTiernan and Rev Gerard Alwill (1997–2003).
+Mr Patsy Lee (2003–2008) was the first lay principal of the college.